 Category Archives: Projects

 I’ve always described myself as an activist filmmaker.
-Wanting to illuminate stories from the periphery, create dialogue, challenge pieties, and disturb oppressive systems is the reason I became a filmmaker.
+The desire to illuminate stories from the periphery, to create dialogue, challenge pieties, and disturb oppressive systems is why I became a filmmaker.
 Community projects, where diverse groups of people congregate, exchange ideas and transform one another, are also a form of art.
-Here are some recent projects I’ve been involved in.
+So are collabs with other artists and activists.
+Recent projects I’ve been involved in.